A graph-based formalism for surface codes and twists: Majorana and qubit surface codes from rotation systems

 \subsection{Majorana surface codes defined on embedded graphs}

-Given an embedded graph $G$ given by a rotation system $R$, we define a Majorana stabilizer code $\mathcal{S}(R)$ (or equivalently $\mathcal{S}(G)$) by placing Majorana operators on each half-edge and each odd-degree vertex, and associating stabilizers to each vertex and face of the embedded graph.
+This subsection defines Majorana surface codes that generalize those in prior works \cite{wen2003quantum,kitaev2006anyons,bravyi2010majorana,vijay2015majorana} by starting with an arbitrary embedded graph $G$ given by a rotation system $R$.
+We define a Majorana stabilizer code $\mathcal{S}(R)$ (or equivalently $\mathcal{S}(G)$) by placing Majorana operators on each half-edge and each odd-degree vertex, and associating stabilizers to each vertex and face of the embedded graph.
 The formal definition is as follows. \begin{definition} Given a rotation system $R=(H,\lambda,\rho,\tau)$ and the associated embedded graph $G=(V,E,F)$ with $M$ odd-degree vertices, associate a single Majorana $\gamma_{[h]_\tau}$ to each half-edge $[h]_\tau=\{h,\tau h\}\in H/\tau$ and a single Majorana $\bar{\gamma}_v$ to each odd-degree vertex in $v\in V$.
 Now to every vertex $v\in V$, associate a \textit{vertex stabilizer} $S_v$ by

 and to every face $f\in F$, a \textit{face stabilizer} $S_f$ by

 The order of Majoranas in these products is important.
 To clarify this, we give each Majorana a unique label from $\{0,1,\dots,m-1\}$ satisfying certain rules, where $m = 2|E| + M$, and then the products are sorted by ascending order in these labels.
 When $G$ is not checkerboardable, the labeling can be arbitrary as long as it ensures that any two Majoranas on the same edge, e.g.~$\gamma_{[h]_\tau}$ and $\gamma_{[\lambda h]_{\tau}}$, have successive labels.
 When $G$ is checkerboardable, the labeling should additionally ensure that for all $0 \leq j \leq m/2-1$, the Majoranas corresponding to labels $2j+1$ and $2j+2$ (evaluating the labels modulo $m$) belong to half-edges which are subsets of the same vertex.
 We denote the group generated by all $S_v$ and $S_f$ as $\mathcal{S}(R)$ (or equivalently $\mathcal{S}(G)$).
 The Majorana code associated with $R$ (or $G$) has the stabilizer group $\mathcal{S}(R)$. \end{definition}